Kelloah/telloscrap/README.md

 ### Description:
-The script crawls the user info, questions and answers of a User and saves it to a JSON file.
+The script crawls the user info, questions and answers of a Tellonym User and saves it to a JSON file.

 ### Usage:
 ```telloscrap.py USERNAME [--full]```